 Lake Shasta is a popular spot for boating, water skiing, camping, house boating, and fishing.
-Lake Shasta has a surface area of 30,000 acres and 365 miles of shoreline, making it the state's largest reservoir and the third largest body of water after Lake Tahoe and the Salton Sea.
-Shasta County Fire Department has two fire rescue boats that provide emergency response on Lake Shasta.
+Lake Shasta has a surface area of 30,000 acres and 365 miles of shoreline, making it the State's largest reservoir and the third largest body of water after Lake Tahoe and the Salton Sea.
+Shasta County Fire Department has two fire-rescue boats that provide emergency response on Lake Shasta.
 The fire-rescue boats respond to water rescues, medical aids, boat collisions, boat fires, vegetation fires, search and rescue, and other calls for service.
 The fire-rescue boats are often used on vegetation fires to transport firefighters to areas around the lake inaccessible by roads.
-The SCFD Boat Program personnel work closely with the Shasta County Sheriff's Boating Safety personnel throughout the entire year especially during the busier holiday weekends and summer months.
-In 2018, SCFD Boat Program personnel responded to 24 incidents on Lake Shasta and personnel completed several hundred hours of training during the Mother's Day and Memorial Day staffing.
+The SCFD Boat Program personnel work closely with the Shasta County Sheriff's Boating Safety personnel throughout the entire year, especially during busy holiday weekends and summer months.
+In 2019, SCFD Boat Program personnel responded to 20 incidents on Lake Shasta, and personnel completed several hundred hours of training during the Mother's Day and Memorial Day weekend staffing.

-Mother's and Memorial Day weekends are typically the busiest weekends on Lake Shasta due to the increase of college students from Oregon and California coming to the lake on these weekends.
-CAL FIRE/SCFD personnel hard staffed both boats at Bridge Bay Marina again this year for both these holiday weekends.
-Special staffing was provided Friday through Monday on these weekends to increase the response times due to the increase in emergency calls over the past several years during these weekends.
-While operating on the lake during Memorial Day Weekend; personnel worked in conjunction with the "SAFE Boat" (On Site Medical Services EMT personnel from UC Davis Staffed at Slaughter House Island) providing patient care, triage, and transportation to the medics.
-The potential for critical life-threatening incidents greatly increases with the number of college students who all migrate to a single place.
-At any given time, approximately 100 houseboats can be seen lined up on the shoreline of Slaughter House Island.
+Mother's Day and Memorial Day weekends are typically the busiest weekends on Lake Shasta due to an influx of college students from Oregon and California coming to the lake on these weekends.
+CAL FIRE/SCFD personnel continuously staffed both boats at Bridge Bay Marina again this year for both holiday weekends.
+Special staffing was provided Friday through Monday on these weekends to reduce the response times due to the increase in emergency calls over the past several years during these weekends.
+While operating on the lake during Memorial Day weekend, personnel worked in conjunction with the "SAFE Boat" (on site medical services EMT personnel from UC Davis staffed at Slaughter House Island) providing patient care, triage, and transportation to the medics.
+The potential for critical life-threatening incidents greatly increases with the number of young adults all congregating in a single place.
+At any given time, approximately 100 houseboats can be seen lined up along the shoreline of Slaughter House Island.
 The level of service to the public using Shasta Lake is greatly increased with a reduction in response time.
 Boat personnel also provided engine coverage on SCFD Engine 73 at Bridge Bay Marina for incidents in the North County I-5 corridor.

-During the summer months both boats are centrally located at Bridge Bay Marina for a quicker response time due to the central location of Bridge Bay Marina and for the security of being kept with the Shasta County Sheriff's Boating Safety Boats.
-During the winter months one of the boats is left moored at Bridge Bay for emergency response while the second boat is pulled out of the water and checked for annual winter maintenance evaluation.
+During the summer months both boats are located at Bridge Bay Marina, this allows for a quicker response time due to the central location and for the security provided by storage with the Shasta County Sheriff's Boating Safety Boats.
+During the winter months one boat is left moored at Bridge Bay for emergency response while the second boat is pulled out of the water for annual winter maintenance and evaluation.